andyhansen/blog/_pages/about.md

 ---

 Hey there, I'm Andy, a Wellington based .NET developer who has recently switched it up to Ruby.
-This blog is predominantly used for me to gather my thoughts on whatever thought is spinning around in my mind.
+This blog is predominantly used for me to gather my thoughts on whatever is spinning around in my mind.
 I hope you like it!

 Obligatory: My opinions are my own and not the views of my employer.